+Forestiera.
 Forestiera segregata.
-Foresteria.
 Native shrub.

 Freesia (wild and cultivated, usually in April and May).
 Naturalized, they are absolutely stunning.
 Worldwide, species are

-Not all are yet known to be found in Bermuda but this is always possible.
-Of those that do, some are large, others are small.
+Not all are yet known to be found in Bermuda.
+Of those that are, some are large, others are small.
 They usually flower in February and continue through until late March and beyond.
 Some locals have them in their lawns, growing wild, and will not cut the grass because it will destroy them until next year.
 They are so fragrant!
 Many gardens have them, in many different colors.
 In the 1980s John Lennon and his wife Yoko Ono stayed in Bermuda, rented a house in Fairylands, wrote some new songs and named what tragically became his final solo album ‘Double Fantasy’ after the Bermuda-grown Double Fantasy freesia flower he said he viewed in the Botanical Gardens.
 But there is some doubt about this as it was the wrong season for the flower during his visit, double fantasy freesias were once grown only in Holland and are so rare now they can't be seen.
 It is possible that what Lennon saw was instead a Double Fantasy hibiscus.

 Furcraea foetida.
 Wild sisal or Mauritius hemp or green aloe.
 Closely related and similar in appearance to the century plant.
 With strong scented greenish white flowers.